Plagiatus/MapmakingTemplate/README.md

 **❗ This server part only needs to be set up once by someone in the team, while the singleplayer/local part should be done by every collaborator! ❗**

 1. Create a new FTP file access account for your server or use your own.
 This example is set up for standard Port 21 and authentication via password.
-If you have SSH authentication, please see the [FTP Deploy](https://github.com/marketplace/actions/ftp-deploy) Documentation for what you need to change in the [main.yml](./.github/workflows/main.yml) file.
+If you have SSH authentication, please see the [FTP Deploy](https://github.com/marketplace/actions/ftp-deploy) Documentation for what you need to change in the [main.yml](./.github/workflows/main.yml) file. **If you want to use sftp, you'll need to downgrade FTPDeploy to version 3 and change the yml file substantially, as sftp support was removed in v4! (ftps is not sftp!)**

 2. Enable RCON on the server.
 I recommend setting up a password for it, too.
 Make sure the RCON port is accessible from the internet!
 (You can try [mcrcon](https://github.com/Tiiffi/mcrcon/releases) to test that.)